storacha/docs/README.md

 In the above:
 -  `"pail"` is a hidden section, allowing us to add docs that we don't want to publish yet.
-- `"specs"` add a sidebar link to the github repo, there is no associated markdown file here.
+- `"specs"` adds a sidebar link to the github repo, there is no associated markdown file here.

 Docs section is built on nextra.
 See https://nextra.site/docs/guide/organize-files for more.